BartOtten/routex/docs/COMPARISON.md

 **Routex**, on the other hand, offers a more flexible and extensible architecture that not only matches the internationalization and localization features of Cldr Routes but goes beyond.
-Routex includes all the features provided by Cldr Routes and adds additional functionalities without the need for workarounds.
+Routex includes all the features provided by Cldr Routes and adds additional functionalities (such as runtime locale detection).
 Its modular approach allows developers to incorporate only the components necessary for their specific use case, making it a comprehensive solution for advanced routing needs.